 This grid compares various types of equipment designed to improve air quality in buildings.
-Only three eliminate viruses, bacteria and other germs.
+Only some eliminate viruses, bacteria and other germs.

 The reasons stated above and the information in this table have helped us make the decision to present the AtmosAir system as the most effective system to help reduce air-carried bacteria and viruses in indoor settings.